chroma-core/chroma/docs/cip/CIP-01022024_SSL_Verify_Client_Config.md

 the current setup.
 This capability is crucial for organizations that operate their own CA or for developers who need to test their applications in environments where certificates from a recognized CA are not available or practical.

+The suggested change entails a server-side certificate be available, but this CIP does not prescribe how such certificate should be configured or obtained.
+In our testing, we used a self-signed certificate generated with `openssl` and configured the client to trust the certificate.
+We also experiment with a SSL-terminated proxy server.
+Both of approaches yielded the same results.

->**IMPORTANT:** It should be noted that we do not recommend or encourage the use of self-signed certificates in production environments.
+> **IMPORTANT:** It should be noted that we do not recommend or encourage the use of self-signed certificates in
+> production environments.

 ## Public Interfaces